 You'll get a notification of every charge made to your account at the time it happens.

-Since transactions can initiated by almost anyone and typically involve multiple parties, there is a hypothetical situation that could develop where a player is erroneously named against a court booking and therefore ends up being falsely charged.
+Since transactions can be initiated by almost anyone and typically involve multiple parties, there is a hypothetical situation that could develop where a player is erroneously named against a court booking and therefore ends up being falsely charged.
 MMM has built in some protections against this potential situation.

 Here are some scenarios that show how and when MMM processes split court fee transactions: